The Organisational Structure

 The Vice Chancellor shall, subject to the provisions of the constitution, exercise general supervision over the arrangements for instruction, research, finance, administration, welfare and discipline in the University, and may also exercise such other powers as may be conferred upon him by the constitution and regulations.

-The Vice Chancellor is supported by the Deputy Vice Chancellor (Academic), who is in charge of both open distance learning (ODL) and on-campus learning (OCL) full-time studies, and the Chief Operating Officer, who is responsible for the operations of the University.
+The Vice Chancellor is supported by the two Deputy Vice Chancellors namely Academic & Educational Technology and Research & Outreach, as well as the Chief Operating Officer who is responsible for the operations of the University.

-The Deputy Vice Chancellor (Academic), who is also the Acting Director of the Centre for Graduate Studies, will work with the Deans of four Schools (namely the School of Humanities and Social Sciences, School of Business and Administration, School of Science and Technology, and the School of Education, Languages and Communications) and the Centre for Professional Development and Continuing Education (PACE).
+The Deputy Vice Chancellor (Research & Outreach), who is in charge of the Centre for Graduate Studies, will work with the Deans of four Schools (namely the School of Humanities and Social Sciences, School of Business and Administration, School of Science and Technology, and the School of Education, Languages and Communications).